MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 We have already set up prefetching directive from your memberships pages to your Thank You page, as hopefully most of the visitors to this page will fill out the registration form and end up on the Thank you page.

 However, we have not detected a prefetching directive on any other pages on your site.
-We checked your user flow after they arrived on your home page.
-As you can observe on Figure 9.1.2, they follow a clear path from the Home page, to [KEYWORD D], and then to the [KEYWORD D] page, before finally ending up at the [PAGE T] page.
+We checked your user flow after they arrived on your homepage.
+As you can observe on Figure 9.1.2, they follow a clear path from the homepage, to [KEYWORD D], and then to the [KEYWORD D] page, before finally ending up at the [PAGE T] page.

 Each of the pages in this path should prefetch the next one in order to help the user get to the final destination in the shortest amount of time.
 This should decrease the percentage of users dropping on each page.

 Moreover, you should consider prefetching a few ‘critical resources’ on all pages, which are used across the whole site.

-Figure 9.1.2 – User flow after arriving on the home page.
+Figure 9.1.2 – User flow after arriving on the homepage.

 ## 2. Time to First Paint